badlydrawnletters/emojifier-docs/all/suggest.md

 # Suggest
 ---
 ### Description
-This command is used to send a suggestion to the developers
+This command is used to send a suggestion to the developers.
 ### Usage
 ```
 !!suggest
 ```
 ### Permission Required
-Anyone can use this command, unless they are blacklisted globally
+Anyone can use this command, unless they are blacklisted globally.

 ### Example image
 ![suggest example](../images/suggestion.PNG)